digipres/workbench/src/formats/profiles.md

 </div>
 </div>

-We can use a ['beeswarm' plot](https://datavizcatalogue.com/blog/chart-snapshot-beeswarm-plot/) to really focus on on the different in percentages.
+We can use a ['beeswarm' plot](https://datavizcatalogue.com/blog/chart-snapshot-beeswarm-plot/) to really focus on on the difference in percentages.
 Here, we calculate the difference between the percentages for each extension, and plot that difference vertically.
-This means formats that are distinctive of our primary collection appear near the top, and those distinctive of the secondary collection appear a the bottom.
+This means formats that are distinctive of our primary collection appear near the top, and those distinctive of the secondary collection appear at the bottom.
 Rarer and similar extensions bunch up in the middle.

 <div class="grid grid-cols-1">
 <div class="card" style="overflow: hidden">